nobias-fht/advanced-scripting/docs/course/advanced_scripting/advanced_paths.md

 Path to files are the single most hatred thing in programming.
 They are responsible for a lot of bugs and probably entire blackouts in the US.
-The latter be due to squirrels, but I am sure that paths are involved somehow. :squirrel:
+The latter be due to squirrels, but I am sure that paths are involved somehow. :chipmunk:

-What is the problem? :chipmunk:
+What is the problem?

 Paths are defined differently depending on the operating system.
 For example, the path to the `Documents` folder on Windows is `C:\Users\username\Documents`,